coco-frens/coco-frens.github.io/README.md

+# Flow of git branches

+There is a branch called `production` which will hold exactly what is being served live on the website at the time. the way this is configured is that we are using [gh-pages](https://github.com/tschaub/gh-pages) to build react to a new branch called `gh-pages` which is then served.

+Currently `master` holds the original HTML version of the website, and the work in react is currently being done on the `aicoco` branch.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.